oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

 # Visualize Data in Oracle Analytics Cloud (OAC)

 ## Introduction
+This lab walks you through the steps of creating self-service data visualizations in Oracle Analytics Cloud.

 Estimated time - 20 minutes

 ### Objectives
+In this lab, you will learn how to:
+* Upload custom map layers using the Oracle Analytics Cloud Console
+* Get familiar with parameters and filter binding
+* Get familiar creating custom calculations
 *

 ## Task 1: